Thought Papers

 Philosophy & Legislation: Is Taxation Theft?

 The dispute surrounding taxation has been prevalent for decades.
-Complexities arise as the taxation debate often entwines itself with other concepts, such as the validity of the social contract, along with taxation’s coercive nature.
-Taxation is often regarded as the antithesis of a capitalistic society, causing its legitimacy to come under fire in such countries.
-Consequently, its evolution has also been accompanied by numerous myths and fallacies, resulting in various schools of thought.
-This essay explores if income tax can be considered theft in terms of (i) legal rights, and (ii) moral rights, while considering its relation to the three main stakeholders (i) an individual, (ii) the government, and (iii) society at large in a capitalist society.
+Complexities arise as the taxation debate often entwines with other concepts, such as the validity of the social contract and taxation’s coercive nature.
+Taxation is frequently regarded as the antithesis of a capitalist society, leading to its legitimacy coming under fire in such countries.
+Consequently, numerous myths and fallacies have shaped its evolution, giving rise to various schools of thought.
+This essay explores whether income tax can be considered theft in terms of (i) legal rights, and (ii) moral rights, while considering its relation to the three main stakeholders: (1) an individual, (2) the government, and (3) society at large in a capitalist society.

 Written May 2023, Submitted to John Locke Global Essay Competition 2023